One Big Reason Why Marriages Fail

 Feelings: anger, bitterness, jealous of those who have more money.

 Changes are endless and they never stop.
-It’s the changes that make people unhappy with themselves that become the reason marriages fail.
+It’s the changes that make people unhappy with themselves that become one big reason why marriages fail.

 If you are happy and your spouse is unhappy, here are some things that could happen: